Al-Ahli Arab Hospital explosion: Rocket vs airstrike

-Le Mondes analysis on 3 November 2023 showed that several rockets were launched from at least two sites within Gaza toward Sderot 20 seconds before the explosion, and the path traveled by the rockets from one of those sites passed in close proximity to the al-Ahli Arab Hospital.
+Le Mondes analysis on 3 November 2023 showed that several rockets were launched from at least two sites within Gaza toward Sderot before the explosion, with the New York Times placing the firing of the last rocket about 25 seconds before the al-Ahli explosion, and the paths traveled by the rockets from one of those sites passed in close proximity to the al-Ahli Arab Hospital.
 A rocket launched from this site would have had to travel at a velocity of at least 100 meters per second to reach the hospital in the relevant timeframe.
-Le Monde noted that a rocket with a range of approximately 15 kilometers would be required to reach Sderot from Gaza, and the velocity of such rockets exceed the required 100 meters per second.
+Le Monde said that a rocket with a range of approximately 15 kilometers would be required to reach Sderot from Gaza, and the velocity of such rockets exceeds the required 100 meters per second.
 Based on these data points, Le Monde concluded that "one of the rockets fired during this salvo could therefore have caused the explosion, but there is no evidence to prove this".

 Numerous other news outlets reported on similar opinions from experts they spoke with—all agreeing that the cause of the explosion was more likely a misfired rocket than an Israeli airstrike.
 According to NPR, as of 19 October 2023, the majority of independent researchers conclude that the damage is not consistent with a standard Israeli air strike.
 Human Rights Watch found that "the sound preceding the explosion, the fireball that accompanied it, the size of the resulting crater, the type of splatter adjoining it, and the type and pattern of fragmentation visible around the crater are all consistent with the impact of a rocket" and that this was consistent with the type of rockets that Palestinian armed groups use.

-In its February 2024 investigation, Forensic Architecture noted that "Multiple news outlets cited Israeli military spokesperson Daniel Hagari's claim that it was a Palestinian rocket that struck al-Ahli hospital with 'most of this damage... done due to the propellant, not just the warhead'.
+In its February 2024 investigation, Forensic Architecture said that "Multiple news outlets cited Israeli military spokesperson Daniel Hagari's claim that it was a Palestinian rocket that struck al-Ahli hospital with 'most of this damage... done due to the propellant, not just the warhead'.
 Similar claims were made by Human Rights Watch, the Washington Post, the BBC, and AP."
 However, FA's analysis "suggests that all seventeen visible rockets in the salvo the Israeli military claimed was responsible had finished burning their fuel mid-flight, meaning that by Hagari's own logic they could not have caused the damage to al-Ahli."
-Forensic Architecture further noted that while what happened at al-Ahli remains inconclusive, the Israeli military "launched an aggressive disinformation campaign" in its aftermath, and that it "has yet to provide any conclusive visual evidence to support the claim that the source of the deadly blast at al-Ahli hospital was a Hamas or PIJ rocket".
+Forensic Architecture further said that while what happened at al-Ahli remains inconclusive, the Israeli military "launched an aggressive disinformation campaign" in its aftermath, and that it "has yet to provide any conclusive visual evidence to support the claim that the source of the deadly blast at al-Ahli hospital was a Hamas or PIJ rocket".
 According to The New Yorker, the investigation showed that the IDF "had fostered an environment of uncertainty by putting out misinformation about a misfired Palestinian rocket."